Silver-will/Silver-will.github.io/src/content/blog/post-2.md

 ---
-title: Optimizing lighting cost with the help of clustered forward shading
+title: All the little things that can go wrong with bloom
-excerpt: In the competitive world of front-end development, a strong portfolio is your ticket to showcasing your skills, making a lasting impression on potential employers or clients, and advancing your career.
+excerpt: Blog post covering the small annoyances
-publishDate: 'Aug 10 2025'
+publishDate: 'Aug 10 2023'
 tags:
   - Graphics programming
 seo: